thevalidcode/validstart/README.md

 - **Framework**: Pick a specific framework or library relevant to your chosen language and project type (e.g., React, Express, Django, Spring Boot, Next.js).
 - **Additional Tools/Libraries**: Opt for extra utilities to be included in your setup (e.g., TailwindCSS, React Router, Dotenv).

-Validstart will then set up the necessary directory structure, boilerplate code, and install initial dependencies automatically.
+ValidStart will then set up the necessary directory structure, boilerplate code, and install initial dependencies automatically.

 ### Test Command

-You can quickly check if Validstart is working correctly by running the `hello` command:
+You can quickly check if ValidStart is working correctly by running the `hello` command:

 ```bash
 validstart hello